Can accreting isolated neutron stars be detected?: Model

 Here $B_0$ is the initial magnetic field value.
 The Ohmic dissipation time $\tau_{\text{Ohm}} = 10^6$~yrs, $\tau_{\text{Hall}} = 10^4/(B_0/10^{15}\text{~G})$~yrs is the characteristic time of the Hall cascade.
 The rapid magnetic field evolution terminates when the value $B$ is decayed $\sim20$ times, which is equivalent to three $e$-foldings \citep{2014MNRAS.438.1618G}, at which point the so-called Hall attractor stage is reached \citep{2014PhRvL.112q1101G}.
 In our model, we use this type of evolution to derive the initial magnetic field and spin period of the magnetars, prepared for the main calculations on the larger timescale {(see Sect.~\ref{sec_distr} below).}

 The evolution of the magnetic field on a large timescale can be expressed as follows:

 $\tau'_{\text{Ohm}} = 1.5 \times 10^{9}$~yrs.
-To obtain this value of $\tau'_{\text{Ohm}}$, we consider a typical initial magnetic field $10^{12}$~G, and require that it to decrease to $10^8$~G within $13.6$~Gyr.
-Along with the constant field model (CF), in our work we will consider the evolution of NSs with this model of an exponentially decaying field (ED).
+To obtain this value of $\tau'_{\text{Ohm}}$, we consider a typical initial magnetic field $10^{12}$~G, and require that it decrease to $10^8$~G within $13.6$~Gyr.
+Along with the constant field model (CF), in our work, we will consider the evolution of NSs with this model of an exponentially decaying field (ED). { At the same time, in our model, we neglect the influence of accretion on the field decay.
+The reasoning is as follows.
+Even if an NS has a low spatial velocity and accretes during most of its life at a rate $\sim 10^{11}$ g s$^{-1}$, it can accrete at most $10^{-5} M_\odot$ of matter.
+This is $\sim 0.1$\% of the mass of the crust of an NS, see \cite{2008LRR....11...10C}.
+Such a low accretion rate cannot significantly influence the magnetic field, either by dynamical action (submergence, etc.) or by heating of the crust (see sect.
+4.5 in \cite{2004MNRAS.351..569P} for details). }